tendermint/tendermint/docs/tutorials/go-built-in.md

 }
 ```

-The `pendingBlock` keeps track of the transactions that update the application's
+The `pendingBlock` keeps track of the transactions that will update the application's
 state when a block is completed.
 Don't worry about it for now, we'll get to that later.

 ### 1.3.1 CheckTx